user1342/Obfu-DE-Scate/README.md

 <br>

 Obfu[DE]scate is a powerful Python tool designed to simplify the process of de-obfuscating and comparing two versions of an Android APK file, even if the functions have been renamed as part of obfuscation.
-With fuzzy comparison logic, Obfu[DE]scate can identify similarities between functions and help you uncover hidden changes between APK versions.
+With fuzzy comparison logic, Obfu[DE]scate can identify similarities between functions and help you uncover changes between APK versions.

-Obfu[DE]scate makes de-obfuscation and comparison of Android APKs easy and efficient, helping you uncover hidden changes and understand the differences between APK versions.
-Try it out now and simplify your APK analysis workflow! 👍🔍🚀

 # ➡️ Getting Started
 ## Installation